AriFordsham/GHCWiki/commentary/compiler/type-checker.md

 ## Type Checking a Declaration Group

-The type checking of a declaration group, performed by `tcTopSrcDecls` starts by processing of the type and class declarations of the current module, using the function `TcTyClsDecls.tcTyAndClassDecls`.
+The type checking of a declaration group, performed by `tcTopSrcDecls` and its helper function `tcTyClsInstDecls`, starts by processing of the type and class declarations of the current module, using the function `TcTyClsDecls.tcTyAndClassDecls`.
 This is followed by a first round over instance declarations using `TcInstDcls.tcInstDecls1`, which in particular generates all additional bindings due to the deriving process.
 Then come foreign import declarations (`TcForeign.tcForeignImports`) and default declarations (`TcDefaults.tcDefaults`).

 Now, finally, toplevel value declarations (including derived ones) are type checked using `TcBinds.tcTopBinds`.
 Afterwards, `TcInstDcls.tcInstDecls2` traverses instances for the second time.
 Type checking concludes with processing foreign exports (`TcForeign.tcForeignExports`) and rewrite rules (`TcRules.tcRules`).
 Finally, the global environment is extended with the new bindings.